presents

 - Rotator Interval Capsule:

-- the rotator interval is a triangular portion of shoulder capsule which lies between the supraspinatus and subscapularis tendons;
+- rotator interval is a triangular portion of shoulder capsule which lies between the supraspinatus and subscapularis tendons;

 - interval capsule is reinforced by the superior glenohumeral and coracohumeral ligaments;